hanami/guides/content/v2.0/actions/formats-and-mime-types.md

 - `Accept` does not include the format's MIME type, rejected as `406 Not acceptable`
 - No `Accept` header, but a `Content-Type` header is present and does not match the format's MIME type, rejected as `415 Unsupported media type`

-For example, if you configure `format :json`, then requests with these headers will be allowed:
+For example, if you configure `format :json`, then requests with these headers will be accepted:

 - `Accept: application/json`
 - `Accept: text/html,application/xhtml+xml,application/xml;q=0.9,*/*;q=0.8"` (courtesy of the `*/*`)